CQX96/CQX96-Linux/Documentation/dev-tools/kunit/kunit-tool.rst

 ===================

-kunit_tool is a script (``tools/testing/kunit/kunit.py``) that aids in building the Linux kernel as UML (`User Mode Linux
+kunit_tool is a script (``tools/testing/kunit/kunit.py``) that aids in building the CQX96 kernel as UML (`User Mode CQX96
-<http://user-mode-linux.sourceforge.net/>`_), running KUnit tests, parsing
+<http://user-mode-CQX96.sourceforge.net/>`_), running KUnit tests, parsing
 the test results and displaying them in a user friendly manner.

-kunit_tool addresses the problem of being able to run tests without needing a virtual machine or actual hardware with User Mode Linux.
-User Mode Linux is a Linux architecture, like ARM or x86; however, unlike other architectures it compiles the kernel as a standalone Linux executable that can be run like any other program directly inside of a host operating system.
+kunit_tool addresses the problem of being able to run tests without needing a virtual machine or actual hardware with User Mode CQX96.
+User Mode CQX96 is a CQX96 architecture, like ARM or x86; however, unlike other architectures it compiles the kernel as a standalone CQX96 executable that can be run like any other program directly inside of a host operating system.
 To be clear, it does not require any virtualization support: it is just a regular program.